How to tidy up your creative space at home

-It is important to notice every single item that you have.
+Identifying every single item that you have is essential.
 After being into a hobby for some years, you have made a lot of purchases.
 You’ve for sure accumulated a lot of stuff.
-Take your time and check it, one item at a time.
-It’s also useful to write when did you buy it.
+Take your time and check all your supplies, one item at a time.
+You can also start writing down every purchase that you make.

 Registering every tool is the best way to have a clear overview of what you have.
 It’s the first step before guessing what do you want to keep or not.
-It’s also the best way to identify which products have you bought twice, or which things can have the same function.
+It’s also the best way to identify the products you’ve bought twice or some things that have the same function.

-Once you have identified all the things you have, it is essential to check the state.
+Once you have identified all the things you have, it is essential to check the state they are in.
 Crafting supplies don’t last forever.
 Some products have a due date that you can see on the package.
 Tempera and acrylic paint can get dry with time.
 Products like Cricut Infusible Ink only last around one year.

-If your supplies are not in the best condition, the result of your project won’t look right.
+If your supplies are not in the best condition, your artwork won’t look right.
 Check every product you wrote on your inventory.
 Discard what is not ok anymore and save time and money for your future self.